-5 Johns feels free to disregard this part of the text, because of speculation that it was not composed by the author, but drawn from traditional material (op.cit.
-780, note 62).
+7 Johns feels free to disregard this part of the text, because of speculation that it was not composed by the author, but drawn from traditional material (Johns, "The Lamb in the Rhetorical program of the Apocalypse of John", SBL 1998 Seminar Papers, Part 2, Atlanta: Scholars Press, 1998, 780, note 62).
 Regardless of its origin, or of scholarly opinion about this, we maintain that it is a serious error to overlook the import of any passage that the author has chosen to include in the text.